Layr-Labs/eigenlayer-docs/docs/eigenda-guides/eigenda-rollup-user-guides/system-performance-and-customization.md

 * Store (Disperse) blob is written through the Disperser API.
 * Blob availability proof (via aggregate BLS signatures) is available to be verified on chain.

-For the Stage 2 Testnet launch the maximum end to end latency is approximately 60s.
+For the Stage 2 Testnet launch the maximum end to end latency is approximately 60 seconds.

 ## Encoded System Throughput